onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 The `selfdestruct` contract method allows a user to specify a beneficiary to send any excess ether. `selfdestruct` [does not trigger a contract's fallback function](https://solidity.readthedocs.io/en/develop/security-considerations.html#sending-and-receiving-ether).

+!!!
+Warning
     It is also possible to [precompute](https://github.com/Arachnid/uscc/tree/master/submissions-2017/ricmoo) a contract's address and send Ether to that address before deploying the contract.

-Contract developers should be aware that Ether can be forcibly sent to a contract and should design contract logic accordingly.
-Generally, assume that it is not possible to restrict sources of funding to your contract.

 ## Deprecated/historical attacks